Submitting a Plant Sample

 Other details to include are cropping history, the pattern of symptoms in the field, chemical history, and cropping history.

 Collect samples with symptoms representative of what you are seeing in the field.
-Wrap specimens (twigs, branches and/or fruit) in enough clean, absorbent material (such as paper towels) to absorb all leaks, do not add moisture.
+Wrap specimens (twigs with leaves, branches and/or fruit) in enough clean, absorbent material (such as paper towels) to absorb all leaks, do not add moisture.
+Please note in your submission form if you see cankers (sores in twigs, branches or trunk) or a gummy material oozing from them.

 Vegetable and annual ornamental crops